The U.S. military pivot to Asia: when bases are not bases

 As of October, 70 U.S. Navy ships had passed through Subic, more than the 55 in 2011 and the 51 in 2010.
 The Pentagon says more than 100 U.S. planes stop over each month at Clark, another former U.S. base located between Manila and Subic.

-“It’s like leasing a car as opposed to buying it - all the advantages of ownership with a reduced risk,” said James Hardy, Asia-Pacific editor of IHS Jane’s Defense Weekly.
+“It’s like leasing a car as opposed to buying it - all the advantages of ownership with a reduced risk,” said James Hardy, Asia-Pacific editor of IHS Jane’s Defence Weekly.

 “If you look at Subic, the U.S. will be leveraging Philippine bases and assets, privately owned assets, and all at a fraction of the monetary and political price of taking back ownership of the base.
 It gives the U.S. the same strategic reach that basing would have done but without all the hassle.”